jpodwys/riot-progressive-enhancement/README.md

 - [x] Paginate the entries list (when querying too)--right now it's limited to the most "recent" 20 items
 - [x] Add background save to the New Entry page so hitting back doesn't accidentally get rid of data
 - [ ] Convert custom tags to standard HTML tags with [`data-is` attributes](http://riotjs.com/guide/#html-elements-as-tags) for greater browser compatibility
-- [ ] Add error handling--error's are already sent from the back end but need to be shown on the front end
+- [ ] Add error handling--errors are already sent from the back end but need to be shown on the front end
 - [ ] If you click `Cancel` on the New Entry page, delete the background saved entry
 - [ ] If you click `Cancel` on the New Entry page and an entry has been background saved, show a confirm modal
 - [ ] Delete background saved entry on `Cancel` when on the New Entry page